Last Updated on

 Replace regular soda and diet soda with sparkling water, unsweetened herbal tea, and plain water.
 Regular soda has anywhere from 20-48 grams of sugar per eight-ounce serving (and most cans are more than eight ounces).
 Diet soda isn’t innocent either, replacing sugar with artificial sweeteners that are linked to disease risk.

 Instead of consuming overly sweet drinks, switch to hydrating beverages like water.
 You can make water more interesting by adding lemon slices, cucumber slices, or try sparkling mineral water.
+Or, if you want to try a vegetable juice that supports the body’s natural detoxification systems, try my Detox Juice recipe.

 2. Increase Fat